 In this tapestry, Kara Walker reproduces an etching from an 1863 issue of the newspaper Harper’s Weekly that documents the burning of a “colored orphan asylum.”
 Infuriated by newly imposed draft requirements during the Civil War, a mob of New Yorkers took to the streets, attacking both black and white innocents.
 The silhouette of the hanged woman over the tapestry grabs the attention of the viewer.
 Walker’s usage of this traditionally Victorian art form to create irony in how African Americans were treated.

-This series of photographs by contemporary artist Hank Willis Thomas takes viewers on a journey of vision and struggle to find contentment with conflict.
+Zero Hour by contemporary artist Hank Willis Thomas takes viewers on a journey of vision and struggle to find contentment with conflict.
 At the same time that minstrelsy, an American form of entertainment in the nineteenth and early twentieth centuries where white performers would put on shoe polish on their faces and act out scenes of black life filled with stereotypes, many black Americans still struggled to be seen as human beings and citizens.
 The figure in the photographs is dressed in a top hat and coattails, a similar style of dress.
 Contemporary artists like Thomas utilize images of how black Americans have been portrayed to raise questions of identity and representation in American media.